‘Until it melts’: New Castle’s new ice rink attracting skaters

 Donald Johnson and Nick Zubrod woke up Saturday morning with a plan.

-“Today, we woke up and we were like, ‘Oh, we can go ice skating,” Johnson, 18, said.
+“Today, we woke up and we were like, ‘Oh, we can go ice skating,’” Johnson, 18, said.

 Just across the Colorado River from their Old Town New Castle residence was a brand-new skating rink.